SantiagoPrice/SantiagoPrice.github.io/_projects/2_project.md

     Actuation cycle of the robotic finger.
 The protagonistic actuator bend the finger while the antogonistic one extends it.
 The actuators are heated by applying current.
 </div>

+The finger mechanism is divided into two subsystems or units.
+The active unit involves the wire pair that directly act on the joint metacarpus.
+The passive unit involve a pair of Nylon tendons which couple the active motion of the metacarpal joint to the other two.
+Both units uses a winch in the metacarpal to control the wires and tendons pre-tension.
+On the finger side, the tendons wrap around the distal phalanx tip while the wires uses a custom-made self locking mechanism.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">